sampleable Class

 - slim_check.rat.sampleable = slim_check.sampleable.lift (ℤ × ℕ+) (λ (x : ℤ × ℕ+), x.cases_on rat.mk_pnat) (λ (r : ℚ), (r.num, ⟨r.denom, _⟩)) slim_check.rat.sampleable._proof_1

-can be specialized into customized sampleable char
+sampleable_char can be specialized into customized sampleable char instances.

-chances of making an unrestricted choice of characters
+The resulting instance has 1 / length chances of making an unrestricted choice of characters

-and it otherwise chooses a character from characters
+and it otherwise chooses a character from characters with uniform probabilities.

 Equations